Certified-Everlasting Quantum NIZK Proofs: Technical Overview

 \item \emph{Certified-Everlasting NIWIs in the Plain Model}: It is also interesting to consider other non-interactive proof systems such as NIWIs, which are possible to obtain even in the plain model \cite{FOCS:DwoNao00,C:BarOngVad03}.
 In the post-quantum setting, these can be based on post-quantum iO \cite{TCC:BitPan15}.
 In particular, one can try to obtain a NIWI with statistical soundness along with computational witness indistinguishability (WI) and certified-everlasting WI in the plain model.
 Our construction seems to be general enough to work for this case, except that the outer proofs generated in superposition can no longer be simulated by the computational zero-knowledge property.
 Recall that this is an important part of our proof, as it is needed to invoke the certified deletion theorem.
-However, it might be possible just to rely on the witness hiding property to ensure not all of $(\theta, \key_0, \key_1)$ is leaked.
-Then, one might be able to extend the certified deletion theorem appropriately, in conjunction with techniques from leakage-resilient cryptography \cite{KR19,TCC:CGLR24}.
+It might still be possible just to rely on the witness indistinguishability property.
+However, we think this approach would require a stronger deletion theorem, and possibly techniques from leakage-resilient cryptography \cite{KR19,TCC:CGLR24}.

-\item \emph{Fiat-Shamir Approaches and CE-NIZKs for QMA}: In this work, we focus on obtaining CE-NIZK for $\NP$, due to the challenges in obtaining NIZK for QMA in the CRS model (See \cite{C:Shmueli21}).
-On the other hand, interactive CE-ZK is known for all of QMA \cite{C:HMNY22}.
-It would still be interesting to explore NIZK for QMA with certified-everlasting properties in other setup models.
-For inspiration, the works of \cite{C:Shmueli21} and \cite{AC:MorYam22} show NIZKs for QMA in the designated-verifier and shared-EPR models respectively, by utilizing variants of the Fiat-Shamir paradigm. \end{enumerate}
+\item \emph{CE-NIZKs for QMA}: In this work, we focus on obtaining CE-NIZK for $\NP$, due to the challenges in obtaining NIZK for $\QMA$ in the CRS model (See \cite{C:Shmueli21}).
+On the other hand, interactive CE-ZK is known for all of $\QMA$ \cite{C:HMNY22}.
+In this regard, it would be interesting to explore CE-NIZK for $\QMA$ in other setup models.
+For inspiration, the works of \cite{C:Shmueli21} and \cite{AC:MorYam22} show NIZKs for $\QMA$ in the designated-verifier and shared-EPR models respectively, by utilizing variants of the Fiat-Shamir paradigm.
+On the other hand, one could consider CRS model constructions that make heuristic use of iO \cite{bartusek2025new}. \end{enumerate}